Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 What certifications should a wholesale broad-spectrum CBD supplier have?

-Look for lot-specific COAs from an ISO 17025-accredited, independent, DEA-registered laboratory with accreditation specifically covering cannabinoid potency testing.
-Additional documentation worth requesting includes the processing facility’s Good Manufacturing Practice compliance records and a certificate of origin for the source hemp.
+Look for lot-specific COAs from an ISO 17025-accredited, DEA-registered third-party laboratory with accreditation scope covering cannabinoid potency.
+Additional documentation worth requesting includes Good Manufacturing Practice compliance records and a certificate of origin for the source hemp.

 What packaging formats are available for bulk broad-spectrum CBD oil?